100rabx23/Youtube_genius/README.md

 ## Overview
 This repository contains a FastAPI backend for an AI-powered quiz application using Google's Gemini model.
-The app exposes endpoints for generating and grading quizzes based on YouTube video transcripts and providing analytics about user performance.
+The app exposes endpoints for generating and grading quizzes based on YouTube video transcripts and providing analytics about user performance...

 ## Features
 - Generate MCQ quizzes (5 questions each) by passing video transcripts to Gemini-2.5-Flash.